How's Your Credit?

 You might think that the home buying process starts with getting pre-approved by a lender or with choosing a real estate agent.
 The content of your wallet starts the home buying process.
 Saving your money for a down payment is great, but if you don't have a strong credit score to reinforce it, you could end up renting for another couple of years in Kingwood until your FICO score is acceptable.

 A FICO score is a collection of your years of credit history based on a model developed by Fair Isaac and Company.
 The score ranges from 300 to 850, with most people traditionally having a score of 650.
 In recent years, however, some borrowers have seen their score drop by hundreds of points because of unemployment, charged off credit card accounts, or credit card accounts closed by the lender due to inactivity.
 Some of the pieces in calculating your FICO score are:

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

 - Payment History — Do you pay your bills on time ?

-Getting your credit in order is the first step in buying a home.
+We're used to working with all levels of FICO scores.
 Contact us and we can help you get on the right track to the home of your dreams.